 My I Have A Dream Speech

-I have a dream that someday my queer friends can walk down the street holding their girlfriends’ hands and not get stares, looks, and judgements that aren’t asked for.
+I have a dream that someday my queer friends can walk down the street holding their girlfriends’ hands and not get unsolicited stares, looks, and judgements.
 I have a dream they can kiss in public just like straight couples can.

 I have a dream of a world where a Black man can go somewhere without other people running the other direction or flinching in his presence.
-I have a dream a Black man can be seen as more than a stereotype, as non-violent, as kind, as a person.
+I have a dream a Black man can be seen as more than a stereotype.

 I have a dream that those who are disabled don't get a thousand people holding the door for them.
 I have a dream that people can respect their self-determination and see that their wheels are no less their way to get around than an able-bodied person's feet are.

 I have a dream where playboy magazines and porn sites stop sexualizing women.
 I have a dream where women can sleep who whoever they want and however many people they want and not get slut shamed.
-I have a dream where they can wear whatever they want and I dream of a world where men are held responsible for sexual assault, not the clothes their victims were wearing.
-I have a dream where I can go outside in the dark alone and not worry for my safety as a woman.
-I have a dream.
+I have a dream where they can wear whatever they want.
+In my perfect world, perpetrators are held responsible for sexual assault, not the clothes their victims were wearing.
+I have a dream where I can go outside in the dark alone and not worry for my safety as a woman,

-I have a dream where children aren’t kidnapped from their parents and sent into sex trafficking.
-I have a dream where movies like The Sound of Freedom are actually given a chance.
+I have a dream children aren’t kidnapped from their parents and sent into sex trafficking.
+I have a dream movies like The Sound of Freedom are actually given a chance.

-I have a dream where Black women in medical settings are treated the same as any other patient.
+I have a dream Black women in medical settings are treated the same as any other patient.
 I have a dream doctors can do their research and know that it’s a ridiculous notion that Black women can somehow endear more pain than white women.
-I have a dream where the Black women mortality rate is no bigger than the white women mortality rate, where doctors can give them the same care.
-I have a dream.
+In my perfect world, they are aware of their implicit biases and try to challenge them.
+I have a dream the Black women mortality rate is no bigger than the white women mortality rate.

 I have a dream that my future kids can go to school and not be bullied for the way they look or the way they act.
 I have a dream everyone can be kind to each other.

 I have a dream that individualism and competition are overridden with teamwork.
-I have a dream that two artists can come together, and instead of worry about who is the better artist, that they can come together to create the most amazing pieces that make the world better not separately, but as one.
+I have a dream that two artists can come together, and instead of worry about who is the better artist, they can come together to create the most amazing pieces the world has ever seen.

 I have a dream that one day my novels help people, and that they make a difference.